NZ Electricity market rules are 19 years behind EU and the US.

 = Higher Prices.

-But we have one of the highest vertically integrated electricity markets in the world.
+We have one of the highest vertically integrated electricity markets in the world.
+And that’s not healthy for consumers.

 And little has changed in 14 years.